 The PhD program includes two years of coursework, examinations and the dissertation.
 Please see the PhD Student Handbook for the specific requirements and timetables for completion.

 An MSW program is an advanced professional practice degree geared towards preparing social work practitioners for work in direct practice social work or community practice social work.
 Our MSW graduates secure positions in a variety of areas, including clinical social work, case management/care coordination, advocacy, community organizing, planning, or leading.
 A PhD program is a research degree that focuses on the development of advanced research, theoretical and teaching skills.
 Most of our PhD graduates work in academia or research positions.

 Because of the rigorous demands of the PhD program, most students are unable to work full-time and successfully complete the program.
 A PhD program should be thought of similarly time wise to a demanding full-time job.

 All students are required to submit undergraduate and graduate school transcripts, GRE scores, a curriculum vita, an academic writing sample, three letters of recommendation, and a statement of purpose.
 All international students must also take the Test of English as a Foreign Language (TOEFL), with the exception of students who earned an academic degree in an English speaking country.

-The Social Work PhD program will waive the GRE requirement for the 2020-2021 application cycle (Fall 2021 applicants) due to COVID-19.
+Typically, the Social Work PhD program requires GRE scores for every applicant.
+In the current application cycle, GRE scores are optional.
+This is a temporary waiver due to COVID-19.
 We still accept GRE scores and recommend them for applicants who cannot demonstrate a strong background in research, writing, and statistics, but it is not required.
-This is a temporary waiver due to COVID.

 The GRE is only valid for five years.
 If your GRE is more than five years old, you will need to take it again.